FM Dojo — User Guide

 For more videos go to youtube.com/@fmdojo

 Connect your Figma account using a personal access token.
-Once connected, you can link a default Figma file URL for use in the Layout Designer's theme importer — importing color tokens from your Figma components directly into the layout designer.
+Once connected, you can link a default Figma file URL for use in the Canvas's theme importer — importing color tokens from your Figma components directly into the layout designer.

 Cloud providers